andrew-chang-dewitt/cs_351-lab_03-bomblab/notes.md

   401177:	ff 24 c5 00 24 40 00 	jmpq   *0x402400(,%rax,8)
 ```

-breaking that hairy jump down, it's calculated in a few parts:
+breaking down that hairy jump statement, it's calculated in a few parts:

 1. `*0x402400`: a deref'd memory address
 2. `(,%rax,8)`: a calculation of values `(a,b,c)` that seems a little opaque so far